hmans/rbfu/README.md

 ### Usage

+#### Activating a specific Ruby version

 Switch Ruby versions using the `rbfu` command.
 For example:

     rbfu 1.8.7-p352

 This will modify your current environment with all the paths and variables required for the selected version of Ruby to be used.
 Yay!

+#### Reverting to the default system Ruby

+    rbfu system

+This will remove all of rbfu's traces from your current environment, reverting to whatever Ruby version your system is providing (if at all).

 ### History